LMU-Harvard Young Scientists’ Forum (YSF)

 As in previous years, a Munich delegation of faculty members and postdocs/advanced PhD students will meet a matching number of participants from Harvard for an in-depth exchange on topics ranging from molecular and circuit neuroscience, to computational, behavioural, and clinical research areas.

-As a long-standing local faculty member, Venkatesh Murthy will take a central role in organising this year's event at Harvard.
-Other Harvard faculty members like Prof. Dragana Rogulja, Sam Gershman and CBS director Joshua Sanes will be presenting their latest research.
-The faculty delegation from Munich includes Martin Biel, Laura Busse, Benedikt Grothe, Martha Merrow, and Stylianos Michalakis.
-Up to 30 postdocs and advanced PhD students from renown laboratories at Harvard, the TU and LMU Munich, as well as Max-Planck and Helmholtz Institutes of the Munich area will complement the group of participants.
+As a long-standing local faculty member, Venkatesh Murthy will take a central role in organising this year's event at Harvard, together with CBS executive director Kenneth Blum.
+Other Harvard faculty members such as Dragana Rogulja, Sam Gershman, and CBS academic director Joshua Sanes will be presenting their latest research.
+The faculty delegation from Munich includes Martin Biel, Laura Busse, Antje Grosche, Benedikt Grothe, Martha Merrow, and Stylianos Michalakis.
+Up to 30 postdocs and advanced PhD students from renown laboratories at Harvard, the TU and LMU Munich, as well as Max-Planck and Helmholtz Institutes of the Munich area, e.g. labs of Stefan Lichtenthaler, Matthias Mann, Andreas Herz, Anton Sirota, Ilona Grunwald Kadow, Marianne Dieterich, will complement the group of participants.

 9th Harvard-LMU Young Scientists' Forum (LMU), July 2017